MENZIES(JOHN) PLC - Director/PDMR Shareholding

 (the "Company')

-Notification of Transaction by Person Discharging Managerial Responsibilities/Persons Closely Associated with them
+Each of the above PDMRs entered into a savings contract with the Yorkshire Building Society under which a regular sum will be saved each month for a period of three years.
+The number of Ordinary Shares over which each option is granted is the number of Ordinary Shares which have an aggregate option price not exceeding the projected proceeds of the savings contract.
+In normal circumstances, options will not be capable of being exercised under the 2017 Scheme until 1 December 2020 (the maturity date of the savings contract).

+In accordance with the rules of the 2017 Scheme, no consideration was paid by any of the above PDMRs in respect of the options granted to them.
+Each option is subject to, and governed by, the rules of the 2017 Scheme and the legislation relating thereto.

-The following notification is made pursuant to Article 19(3) of the Market Abuse Regulation:
+This announcement, including the notification below, is made pursuant to Article 19(3) of the Market Abuse Regulation:

 |1